Structured Data Generation

 Generating a Set of Values

-Sometimes it is necessary to generate a set of values for a given field instead of a single value.
-This can be achieved using the Fieldset class which is very similar to Field.
+Sometimes it’s necessary to generate a set of values for a given field instead of a single value.
+This can be achieved using the Fieldset class, which is very similar to Field.

-The main difference between Field and Fieldset is that Fieldset generates a set (well, actually a list) of values for a given field, while Field generates a single value.
+The main difference is that Fieldset generates a list of values for a field, while Field generates a single value.

 >>> from mimesis import Fieldset, Locale